jakvitov/jakvitov/README.md

 - 👋 Hi, I’m @jakvitov
-- 💼 I work as a Java developer.
+- 💼 I work as a software developer.
-- ☕ I code mostly in Java and secondly I use Python, JavaScript and my favourite Go.
+- ☕ I code mostly in Java and Kotlin, secondly I use Python, JavaScript and Go.
 - 📫 You can reach me on mail: jakvitov@gmail.com or at my website www.jakvitov.cz.

 <!---